A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

-However, during walking on the 2 cm object after 10.2 s, the robot experienced continuous disturbances such as contact impacts and late landings, leading to instability in its walking.
-To overcome this disturbance, starting from approximately 10.2 s, the desired ZMP in the y-direction began to be generated up to the ZMP constraint, and the centroidal moment (yellow line), $\tau_{x}^{des}$, in the x-direction was also generated up to 7 Nm at approximately 10.8 s.
-Additionally, based on the generated $\Delta f_{y,1}$ of -3 cm at approximately 10.7 s, the stepping controller adjusts the swing foot position (magenta and cyan lines) while optimizing the step time (orange line), $T$.
-On the other hand, to control the CP error in the x-direction, CP--MPC primarily generates the desired ZMP, $z^{des}_x$, with little utilization of centroidal moment control, $\tau_{y}^{des}$, or footstep position control, $\Delta f_{x,1}$.
+{Based on the data presented in the graph, the balancing process can be explained.
+During forward walking, the robot stepped onto a 2.0 cm object at the start of the 5th DSP, approximately 6.3 s.
+However, the robot’s CP was not significantly perturbed, allowing it to overcome the obstacle primarily through ZMP control until approximately 7.5 s.}

+{At the start of the 8th DSP, approximately 9.0 s, the robot stepped at an angle on a 2.5 cm object, resulting in a significant increase in CP error in both the x- and y-directions until the 11th SSP.
+To reduce this error, CP--MPC not only generates the ZMP up to the ZMP constraints in both x- and y-directions but also generates footstep adjustments $\Delta f_{x,y,1}$ and the desired centroidal moment $\tau_{x,y}^{des}$.
+The stepping controller then adjusts the swing foot position $e^{ref}_{L,R}$ based on these footstep adjustments $\Delta f_{x,y,1}$ and the step time $T$.
+Unlike the disturbance from the initial object, all three balance strategies are actively employed.}

+{Immediately after the balance control performed until the 11th SSP, from the start of the 11th DSP at 11.7 s to the end of the 14th DSP at 14.6 s, the robot continuously stepped obliquely on a 3.0 cm object in the y-direction.
+This caused a significantly larger disturbance in the y-direction compared to the x-direction.
+In response, the robot actively employed the three balance strategies to control the y-direction CP error, ultimately enabling it to maintain balance.}

-After successfully overcoming these disturbances, at approximately 12.0 s, which is the start of the 11th DSP, the robot steps on the thickest object of 2.5 cm, causing a significant disturbance to the robot.
-As a result, at approximately 13.6 s, the CP--MPC generates a maximum centroidal moment of -7 Nm and approximately 7.3 cm of $\Delta f_{y,1}$ to overcome the disturbance.
-Simultaneously, the stepping controller adjusts the robot's swing foot position to the left based on the generated $\Delta f_{y,1}$, while also modifying the step time, $T$, to approximately 0.8 s in response to significant disturbances.
-Eventually, the robot maintains its balance.
-Similar to the results in Section \ref{Section/Results/Simulation/uneven}, disturbances to the robot were relatively larger in the y-direction than in the x-direction.
-While the robot mainly overcame the disturbances in the x-direction using ZMP control with long support foot length, in the y-direction, both stepping and CAM control were actively used.
-When using the QP-based method \cite{jeong2019robust}, however, the robot could not withstand the disturbance from a 2.5 cm object and fell over.
+Similar to the results in Section \ref{Section/Results/Simulation/uneven}, where the robot primarily overcame disturbances in the x-direction using ZMP control with a long support foot length, in the y-direction, both stepping and CAM control were actively utilized.
+When using the {QP-based CP controller} \cite{jeong2019robust}, however, the robot could not withstand the disturbance from a 3.0 cm object and fell over.